CAMP FLIGHT '25

 What are the hours of camp?

-Camp runs the weeks of June 10th to August 14th, M-F from 8:30 am – 4:00 pm (closed June 19th & July 4th).
+Camp runs from June 16th to August 16th, M-F from 8:30 am – 5:00 pm (closed June 19th & July 4th).
 If there is enough interest, we will work on before & aftercare options.

 Most weeks our focused curriculum starts in the mornings, so we strongly encourage campers to arrive by 9:00 am.